ngx-kit/ngx-kit/packages/core/docs/DEV.md

 ngx-kit schematize
 ```

-Convert ui-modules (like in @ngx-kit/ui-base) to schematics.
+Convert ui-modules (like in @ngx-kit/collection) to schematics.
 Uses `.docs-schema.json` configuration.

 ## Angular-cli schematics

 There are few custom blueprints for the fast entity generation.
-Created for ngx-kit and ui-base development.
+Created for ngx-kit development.

 ### Installation